Embeddings of 3-manifolds in S^4 from the point of view of the 11-tetrahedron census: Notes on computations notation

-\begin{itemize} \item The census of prime $3$-manifolds admitting a semi-simplicial triangulation with 11 or less tetrahedra was created independently by Ben Burton, Sergei Matveev \cite{Matv} and also Bruno Martelli and Carlo Petronio.
-Burton's software Regina \cite{BBurton} allows for relatively easy navigation of the census. \item Surgery presentations for the closed hyperbolic $3$-manifolds in the census were created using programs built from SnapPea \cite{Weeks} and Morwen Thistlethwaite's tables of knots and links.
+\item Surgery presentations for the closed hyperbolic $3$-manifolds in the census were created using programs built from SnapPea \cite{Weeks} and Morwen Thistlethwaite's tables of knots and links.
 SnapPea allows one to drill a selection of geodesics out of a hyperbolic $3$-manifold, computing the canonical polyhedral decomposition on the resulting hyperbolic manifolds.
 The procedure used to find surgery presentations for closed hyperbolic 3-manifolds is to `randomize' the initial triangulation via a sequence of Pachner moves.
 SnapPea then drills out an initial curve in the 1-skeleton of the triangulation, resulting in a 1-cusped hyperbolic manifold.
 If that manifold is in the census of knots, the procedure terminates with a knot surgery diagram.
 If not, SnapPea is employed to give a list of drillable curves in the dual 1-skeleton of the cusped triangulation.
 The software then systematically drills out up to two additional geodesics, and then searches for the manifold in Thistlethwaite's table of hyperbolic link complements.
 SnapPea's isometry-checking routines determine the filling slopes if a match is found among the link tables. \item Alexander polynomials of knots and smooth $4$-ball genus of many knots in the knot tables can be looked up on Cha and Livingston's web page \cite{ChaLiv}. \item The Oszv\'ath-Szab\'o `$d$-invariant / correction term' for the Seifert-fibred rational homology spheres in the census were computed using software written by Brendan Owens and Sa\v{s}o Strle. \item The computation of the hyperbolicity of the torsion linking form was implemented by the author in Regina since version 4.4.
 Details are given below. \item Knots and links from tables are referred to via the notation $\KR{X}{C}$ where $X$ indicates the table name $X=R$ indicates $C$ is taken from the Rolfsen table, $X=T$ indicates $C$ is taken from the Thistlethwaite table.
 For example, $\KR{T}{2a_1}$ is the Hopf link and $\KR{R}{3_1}$ indicates the trefoil knot.
 A convenient place to view these tables is the Knot Atlas \cite{KA}. \end{itemize}